zqtay/fifa-19-analytics/README.md

 # fifa-19-analytics
-A basic data manipulation with FIFA 19 datasets by using very basic machine learning and neural network.
+A basic data manipulation with FIFA 19 datasets by using very basic machine learning and neural network tools.